msfjarvis/msfjarvis.dev/content/posts/improving-dependency-sync-speeds-for-your-gradle-project/index.md

 This setup tells Gradle the specific artifacts present in these repositories but does not enforce any restrictions on which repository said artifacts can come from.
 Now, if I use a pre-release version of the Compose Compiler, Gradle will first try to look it up in [gMaven] and then fall back to the `androidx.dev` repository.

 In the above example we also see [JitPack] being mentioned, which we only wish to use for a specific dependency that's unavailable elsewhere.
-This can be done with an [`exclusiveContent`] filter:
+The [`exclusiveContent`] filter is precisely for this use case:

 ```diff
 dependencyResolutionManagement {